Authorities seek information on missing Hill County man

-Authorities are asking for help to find a 30-year-old Hill County man who has been missing since 2014 and foul play is suspected in his disappearance.
+Authorities are asking for help to find a 30-year-old Hill County man who has been missing since 2014.
+Foul play is suspected in his disappearance.

-The Hill County Sheriff’s Office and the Texas Department of Public Safety appealed for help to locate John Terry, 30, who was last seen leaving a Walmart in Hillsboro on Oct.
+The Hill County Sheriff’s Department and the Texas Department of Public Safety appealed for help to locate John Terry, who was last seen leaving a Walmart in Hillsboro on Oct.
 17, 2014.

 A day later, Terry’s 2014 Jeep Compass was found abandoned on County Road 2346 in Abbott, about 25 miles from his home.

-Abbott High School was having their homecoming that night when Terry, the father of two young boys, disappeared, authorities said.
+Abbott High School was having their homecoming that night when Terry, a father of two young boys, disappeared, authorities said.

-At the time he went missing, Terry was wearing a black t-shirt, blue jeans, tan work boots and a blue Dllas Cowboys ball cap featuring a “D” in white embroidery.
+Terry was wearing a black T-shirt, bluejeans, tan work boots and a blue Dallas Cowboys ballcap featuring a “D” in white embroidery.

 Domingo Ramirez Jr.: 817-390-7763, @mingoramirezjr